JK-Tech24/MSc-AI-ePortfolio/index.md

 ## Overview

-This repository presents my e-portfolio for the **MSc in Artificial Intelligence** at the **University of Essex**.
-It showcases selected modules completed during the programme, with particular focus on the compulsory modules required for the e-portfolio submission.
+This repository brings together the work I completed during my **MSc in Artificial Intelligence** at the **University of Essex**.
+It highlights key modules from the programme and reflects my learning, development, and academic progress throughout the course.

-Modules marked with `*` are included as part of the mandatory e-portfolio submission.
+Modules marked with `*` are the ones included as part of my mandatory e-portfolio submission.

 ---